lsst/dp0-1_lsst_io/data-access-analysis-tools/index-portal-intro.rst

 Remove filters and reset the table view at any time using the buttons above the upper right corner of the table (not shown in image above).

 If desired, convert table view queries to `ADQL Queries` using the "Populate and Edit ADQL" button at the bottom of the page.
+This can enable entering more complex constraints that cannot be expressed against individual columns.

 **Search:** Press the search button at lower left when ready to execute.
+The `Row Limit` may be changed to apply an upper bound to the number of rows returned.
+The Portal can work effectively with datasets with up to a million rows, or even more; however, in the present implementation of the RSP it is advisable to limit the number of columns requested for queries expected to return results on such a scale: `SELECT *` for 100,000+ rows can return datasets of unwieldy total size.

+*Note: Because of the implementation of the Rubin `Qserv` database, it is not recommended to use the row limit alone in order to get a "sampling" of data.
+Queries with only a row limit can run for much longer than one might intuitively expect; applying a spatial constrain is likely to return a result more quickly.*

 The example in the image below queries the dp01_dc2_catalogs.object table using a cone search centered on 61.863 -35.790 in decimal degrees (the approximate center of the DC2 region) with a 200 arcsecond radius.
 The search will return data in columns ra, dec, mag_g, and mag_i for all objects with mag_g and mag_i brighter than 24th magnitude.